Outdoor Education

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

 Calling all Inspectors!
-Make your way to the station house and get ready to investigate the creep-crawly conspiracy taking place.
+Make your way to the station house and get ready to investigate the creepy-crawly conspiracy taking place.
 Your mission is to find and examine the insects of the land, water and air, and solve the mystery of what makes them incredible.
 Case closed.

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

-Brrrr…its getting cold!
+Brrrr…it’s getting cold!
 Are you ready for the weather?
 Come and learn how to check the weather by testing the wind and temperature using hands-on techniques.
 What happens when it gets too cold or too warm?
 Discover the forms that water can take in different weather and find out how animals adapt to the changing seasons.

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)